swapnilbaikar2001/us_stock_data/README.md

 1.Make sure to change database names according to your requirement.

-2.Create Alpaca trading account(https://app.alpaca.markets/signup)(only Email verification needed for paper trading) and generate Paper trading API and secret key for stock data. and paste them in usEquity.py
+2.Create Alpaca trading account( https://app.alpaca.markets/signup )(only Email verification needed for paper trading) and generate Paper trading API and secret key for stock data. and paste them in usEquity.py

 3.Create polygon account ( https://polygon.io/ )(only email verfication) for using holiday API,generate API key and paste it in usa_holidays.py